 Personal Comments to The Chimney Sweeper

-This is a poem which describes the rampant bondage labor, child labor, exploitation of children at tender age, and the pitiable condition of the orphaned children or the poor children who were sold by their poor parents.
+This is a poem that describes the rampant bondage labor, child labor, exploitation of children at a tender age, and the pitiable condition of the orphaned children or the poor children who were sold by their poor parents.

 In all, this poem sarcastically attacks the advanced societies that keep their eyes shut toward these children, but act as being generous among their near and dear ones by holding or attending some charity shows/functions for the poor and down-trodden people in their country.
 Moreover, it is surprising to note here that these social evils even today prevail in our society.